 22. Remote Controlled Ovens

-EWT software was developed by NASA in the late 1990s.
-The aim was to let International Space Station astronauts control a device remotely over the internet.
-Later, NASA furnished this technology to TMIO that designed a remote-controlled intelligent oven.
+The EWT (Electronic Worldwide Telescope) software originated from NASA’s research and development efforts in the late 1990s.
+It was developed to empower International Space Station (ISS) astronauts to control a device remotely over the internet.

 21. Strong Lubricants